pfsense/docs/source/firewall/virtual-ip-address-feature-comparison.rst

     2: "Other" type VIPs are for routed subnets, and CARP is irrelevant, so they work (See below)
-    3: CARP type VIPs must be in the same subnet as other interface VIPs on pfSense <=2.1.x, on >= 2.2 they may be in other subnets, but see below for caveats.
+    3: CARP type VIPs must be in the same subnet as other interface VIPs on pfSense® software version <=2.1.x, on >= 2.2 they may be in other subnets, but see below for caveats.

 Virtual IP Feature Details
 --------------------------